Take me straight to:

 Your mobile phone contains a wealth of personal information about you, including your banking details.

-To stay secure, you might want to:
+To stay secure, you should:

 - Set a security PIN or use Fingerprint / Face ID to access your phone.